klabranche/pytoh/README.md

 You can delete the Codespace in GitHub or in Visual Studio Code.

+>:warning: Deleting a Codespace deletes all work that was being done in the container.
+Be sure to `push` your changes up to GitHub before deleting a Codespace.

 #### Deleting Codespace using GitHub
 1. Select the `<> Code` menu
 1. Select `manage all`.